linode/docs/docs/platform/object-storage/how-to-use-object-storage-acls-and-bucket-policies/index.md

 - You'll also need the [*canonical ID*](#retrieve-a-user-s-canonical-id) of every user you wish to grant additional permissions to.

 {{< note >}}
-Currently, you can create a new canonical ID, only by creating a completely new Linode account.
+Currently, you can only create a new canonical ID by creating a completely new Linode account.
 A canonical ID is not assigned to a limited access user on an existing Linode account.
 {{< /note >}}

 ### Retrieve a User's Canonical ID